Wall Street Scholar FAQs

 How many students get accepted into Wall Street Scholars?

-It varies year to year.
+It varies from year to year.
 Meeting the required and recommended criteria does not guarantee acceptance into the Wall Street Scholars group.
-Cohort size is limited to optimize the experience of the students.
+Cohort size is limited to optimize the students' experience.
 The selection process is highly competitive.

 Am I a good fit for this program?